 - MR arthrogram preferred over MRI for assessing recurrent tears in patient’s status post-meniscal repair or with >25% meniscus resection.4

 Decision to rehabilitate, repair, or excise is initially based on the patient’s age and type of tear (degenerative or acute) and mechanical symptoms of locking leading to limited range of motion.
 Unless there is a mechanical block, the primary treatment will always consist of conservative measures.
-Tear location based on imaging/arthroscopy is an important decision-making point because healing potential is vascular-dependent.
-Peripheral tears with inherently high healing potential should be repaired and nonvascular tears where healing will not occur should be excised.
+Tear location based on imaging/arthroscopy is an important decision-making tool because healing potential is vascular-dependent.
+Peripheral tears with inherently high healing potential should be repaired whereas nonvascular tears, where healing is unlikely to occur, should be excised.

-Return-to-work/play must be individualized based on the patient’s diagnosis, any associated injuries, past medical and function history, in order to guide their progression and recovery.
+Return-to-work/play must be individualized based on the patient’s diagnosis, any associated injuries, past medical and functional history, in order to guide their progress and recovery.

-For patients who have undergone post-meniscectomy, activity can resume fairly quickly as long as their rehabilitation is closely monitored and supervised.
-The postsurgical rehabilitation program includes moving patients to progressive passive- and active-range of motion exercises, open kinetic chain (OKC) exercises, and closed kinetic chain (CKC) exercises.
+For patients who have undergone post-meniscectomy, activity can resume if their rehabilitation is closely monitored and supervised.
+The post-surgical rehabilitation program includes moving patients to progressive passive and active range of motion exercises, open kinetic chain (OKC) exercises, and closed kinetic chain (CKC) exercises.

-- Consensus of rehabilitation algorithm is not established.
+- Consensus of the rehabilitation algorithm is not established.

 - Initial management includes rest and avoidance of specific maneuvers that place extreme pressure on the knee including squatting, kneeling, and twisting.

-- Ice applied for fifteen minutes every 4-6 hours and elevation to decrease swelling.
+- Apply ice for 15 minutes every 4-6 hours and elevate the affected knee to decrease swelling.

-- Patients should begin isometric straight leg raise exercises without weights aiming to strengthen quadriceps to provide further joint support.
+- Patients should begin isometric straight leg raise exercises without weights to strengthen the quadriceps to provide further joint support.

-- Avoid exercise that requires maximal knee flexion such as stair stepper and rowing machine.
+- Avoid exercise that requires maximal knee flexion such as stair steppers and rowing machines.

 - General goals include the following:

-- Restore range of motion, muscle strength, and endurance.
+- Restoring range of motion, muscle strength, and endurance.

-- Individualize rehabilitation based on patient goals, concurrent injuries, and nature of the tear.
+- Individualizing rehabilitation based on patient goals, concurrent injuries, and the nature of the tear.

-Factors that indicated successful nonsurgical treatment include minor swelling with symptoms gradually development over one to two days, capable of bearing weight on lower extremity with full range of motion with pain only at end range of flexion.
-History could involve inability to identify time of injury and recovery for a previous similar injury with physical exam eliciting pain on flexion when performing Mcmurrys.38
+Factors that indicated successful nonsurgical treatment include minor swelling with symptoms gradually developing over one to two days, capable of bearing weight on lower extremity with full range of motion with pain only at end range of flexion.
+History could involve inability to identify time of injury and recovery for a previous similar injury with physical exam eliciting pain on flexion when performing the McMurray Test.38

 Patient & family education